Auroratide/auroratide.com/content/posts/realistic-flip-animation/content.md

 <a id="#level-%F0%9F%A7%A0-keep-accessibility-in-mind"></a>
 ## Level 🧠: Keep Accessibility in mind!

-**Accessibility** is the practice of considering all the people who might use your website and making usable by as many of them as possible.
+**Accessibility** is the practice of considering all the people who might use your website and making it usable by as many of them as possible.
 Flippy cards can create a few pitfalls if we're not careful!

 * What if the person cannot use a mouse?
 Is hover the only way to flip your card?
 * What if the person uses the <kbd>Tab</kbd> key to navigate?
 Will they run into a button hidden on the backside of your card?